abailoni/introduction-to-UM-course/content/en/homepage/contact-form.md

 but may run a little longer depending on the amount of Q&A as these classes are highly interactive.

-- **Classes will be held on Zoom and will also be recorded** and sent to you so you'll be able to re-watch each session any time you like
+- **Classes will be held on Zoom and will be recorded** and sent to you so you'll be able to re-watch each session any time you like

 - Because this coaching is LIVE, **enrollment will be limited to a maximum number of participants**, so that you will get a chance to get personal feedback.

-- When you sign up, let us know if you won't be able to attend some of the classes.
+- When you sign up, **let us know if you won't be able to attend some of the classes**.

-- **TODO: Add form to sign up**

 ![Sign-up](/images/sign-up.jpg)